bspeice/speice.io/_posts/2020-08-05-static-polymorphism.md

 Worth noting differences in goals: polymorphism in C++ is only duck typing.
 Means that static polymorphism happens separate from visibility, overloading, etc.

-Rust's trait system is different (need a better way to explain that) which allows for trait markers, auto-deriving, arbitrary self.
+Rust's trait system is more thorough (need a better way to explain that), which allows for trait markers, auto-deriving, arbitrary self.

 # Simple Example

 Accept parameter types, return known type.
 Also needs to be generic over parameter types.

+Should make a quick note that C++ doesn't allow

 # Generic return